moushomidey/element-quiz/README.md

 # element-quiz

-A terminal-based chemistry quiz written in Python — one of my first coding projects as I move from science teaching into software engineering.
+A terminal based chemistry quiz written in Python  one of my first coding projects as I move from science teaching into software engineering.

-The quiz asks 5 random element symbol questions, checks answers (capital letters matter — CO is carbon monoxide, Co is cobalt!), keeps score, and gives feedback at the end.
+The quiz asks 5 random element symbol questions, checks answers (capital letters matter  CO is carbon monoxide, Co is cobalt!), keeps score, and gives feedback at the end.

 ## How to run